lizTheDeveloper/curriculum-1/linux/jobs-and-processes-data-manipulation/README.md

+description: >-
+  Must know concepts of handling jobs and processes in addition to data manipulation in Linux.
 sections:
+  '0':
+    - file-streams
+    - basics-process-management
+    - grep-and-background-tasks
+  '1':
-  - 0
+    - utilities
-  - 1
+    - working-with-files
+  '2':
-  - 2
+    - crontab

-description: Must know concepts of handling jobs and processes in addition to data manipulation in Linux.

-next:
-  - linux-system and package management

-prerequisites:
-  - linux-user and file management